Dane County Parks

 Due to heavy rainfall, Dane County has declared a slow-no-wake for the entire surface of Lake Mendota, Monona, Waubesa and Kegonsa.

-Large equipment will be operating near the Indian Lake boat launch/access trail to Dog Park from September 12 - October 31, 2018.
+- Notice for Dog Owners - Large equipment will be operating near the Indian Lake boat launch/access trail to Dog Park from September 12 - October 31, 2018.
 Dog owners should keep their dog on a leash until they get past the construction zone.
 The construction project is part of a lake restoration effort that will include the installation of an accessible fishing pier.